andr-ew/eggs/README.md

 **latch:** make it drone

-**arquencer:** the arqueggiator is a mix between an arpeggiator & a sequencer. here are some ways to interact with it:
+**arquencer:** the arquencer is a mix between an arpeggiator & a sequencer. here are some ways to interact with it:

 - **hold & release multiple keys:** creates a new arq (clears any previous keys). notes are played in the order they are pressed, including double-presses on the same key.
 - **single tap**